24 Vegetarian Sandwich Recipes That Are Perfect for Lunch

 Hummus and tapenade unite to pack a flavorful lunchtime punch in this vegetable-stuffed sandwich.
-In addition to cucumber and carrot, you might like to add tomatoes or avocado.
+In addition to cucumber and carrot, you might like to add tomatoes or avocado for an even more filling option.

 Portobello, Broccoli, and Red-Pepper Melts

-Your broiler does the work for these open-faced sandwiches, first roasting the broccoli, mushrooms, and peppers, then melting the Gouda cheese over the tops.
-Spread the bread with garlic mayonnaise before piling on the vegetables.
+Your broiler does the work for you when you're making these open-faced sandwiches, first roasting the broccoli, mushrooms, and peppers, then melting the Gouda cheese over the tops of your open-faced sandwiches.
+Don't forget to spread the bread with garlic mayonnaise before piling on the vegetables for extra flavor.

 Curry-Spiced Veggie Burgers